-Praktikum in England: Bewerbungstipps
+Praktikum in Brighton: Bewerbungstipps

 Karen Stages vermittelt in Kooperation mit GLS jedes Jahre mehr als 100 internationale Praktikanten in Firmen in Brighton und Umgebung.
 Karen sieht sich alle Bewerbungen an, sie bessert nach wo nötig, und sie kontaktiert aufgrund der Unterlagen die Unternehmen oder Institutionen, die sie für just diesen Bewerber oder diese Bewerberin für geeignet hält.